Sex Addicts Anonymous (SAA)

 Sponsorship

-A key part of the SAA program is sponsorship, where a member with more experience in recovery guides a newer member through the Twelve Steps.
+A key part of the SAA program is sponsorship.
+A sponsor is a member with more experience in recovery who guides a newer member through the Twelve Steps.

-This one-on-one relationship provides personal support, accountability, and a direct connection to someone who understands the recovery process.
+This one-on-one relationship provides personal support, accountability, and a direct connection to someone who understands the recovery process without judgment.

 How to Find a SAA Meeting Near You

-• Visit the SAA Official Website: The Sex Addicts Anonymous website offers a detailed meeting directory.
-You can search for in-person, online, or phone meetings based on your location and availability.
-You can also filter results by city, state, or country.
+• Visit the SAA Official Website: The SAA meeting directory allows you to search for in-person, online, or phone meetings by zip code.

 Get Help for Sex Addiction